SearchSkip to content

 Overview

-Our Kruger Day Safari departs at first light—when the bush is at its most active.
-You’ll explore Kruger National Park in an open safari vehicle with an experienced guide, searching for elephants, lions, giraffes, and much more.
+Our Kruger Day Safari departs at first light, when the bush is most active.
+You’ll explore Kruger National Park in an open safari vehicle with an experienced guide, searching for elephants, lions, giraffes, zebra, buffalo, antelope, birdlife, and much more.

-This is not a rushed, tick-box tour.
-We focus on unhurried game viewing, storytelling, and understanding how the bush works—from animal tracks and bird calls to seasonal behaviour.
-Routes remain flexible so we can go where the wildlife is on the day.
+This is not a rushed, tick-box safari.
+The focus is on unhurried game viewing, storytelling, and understanding how the bush works—from animal tracks and bird calls to seasonal behaviour and shifting wildlife movement.
+Routes remain flexible so your guide can respond to what is happening in the park on the day.

 What’s Included